camunda/camunda-docs-manual/content/user-guide/process-engine/batch.md

   .suspendBatchById("myBatch");
 ```

-A suspended batch can then be activated again also using the management
+A suspended batch can then be activated again, also using the management
 service.

 ```java